dalenewman/Cfg-NET/README.md

 Put another server named *Gandalf* in there, and it says:

-`You set a duplicate 'name' value 'Gandalf' in 'servers'.`
+> You set a duplicate 'name' value 'Gandalf' in 'servers'.

 Add a *nickName* instead of a *name* in servers, and it says:

-`A 'servers' entry contains an invalid 'nickName' attribute.
-Valid attributes are: name.`
+> 'servers' entry contains an invalid 'nickName' attribute.
+Valid attributes are: name.

-`A 'servers' entry is missing a 'name' attribute.`
+> 'servers' entry is missing a 'name' attribute.

 If Cfg-NET doesn't report any issues, you can be sure your configuration conforms to your model.